 From October 2018 through April 2019, area nonprofit Warrior Writers will facilitate a series of free, generative writing workshops for veterans and their family members.

 On November 14, join Dr. Andrew Carroll, director of the Center for American War Letters, for a lecture and discussion about the history and significance of war letters.
 Dr. Carroll will be joined by an American veteran and a family member.

 Letters Home Digital Exhibit

 This online exhibit will feature letters or other communications from service members alongside recipients’ or writers’ memories of when or how the letters were written or sent.
-If you have letters or other communications from service members, and would like to participate in this project, please check this space in September or contact Leah Falk.
+If you have letters or other communications from service members, and would like to participate in this project, please visit the exhibition site or contact Leah Falk.